p0p4k/pflowtts_pytorch/README.md

-### Work in progress; Anyone is welcome to contribute to this repo.
-Please feel free to open an issue or a PR.

 ## P-Flow: A Fast and Data-Efficient Zero-Shot TTS through Speech Prompting
 ### Authors : Sungwon Kim, Kevin J Shih, Rohan Badlani, Joao Felipe Santos, Evelina Bhakturina,Mikyas Desta1, Rafael Valle, Sungroh Yoon, Bryan Catanzaro
 #### Affiliations: NVIDIA